DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 .. note::

-   Whilst the EX-MotorShield8874 was designed by Semify who license it to manufacturers, the hardware design has graciously been made open source for individual users and the schematics are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Hardware/tree/main/EX-Motorshield8874>`_.
+   The EX-MotorShield8874 was created through the gracious support and design facilities of Semify, who, along with DCC-EX, license it to manufacturers.
+The hardware design has been made open source for individual users and the schematics are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Hardware/tree/main/EX-Motorshield8874>`_ repository.

 How can I get one?
 ==================

-EX-MotorShield8874 is available immediately for purchase in the EU, USA and Canada via Semify's Tindie store (https://www.tindie.com/products/semify/semify-dcc-ex-motor-shield/) for $US34.90 each, and in Australia, New Zealand and South East Asia from Millennium Engineering Pty Ltd (orders @ milleng.com.au) for $AU55, plus shipping.
-It will also be available shortly in the UK through Chesterfield Model Making & Miniature Electronics (https://chesterfield-models.co.uk/product/semify-dcc-ex-motor-shield/), for £29.99 plus shipping.
-Expect further announcements re local availability in the US through DCC-EX directly and Smart Hobby LLC, with other countries to follow.
+Units may be purchased from the following sources:

+* In the US from the `DCC-EX Tindie Store <https://www.tindie.com/products/dccex/ex-motorshield8874/>`_ or...
+* from `Smart Hobby, LLC <https://www.smarthobbyllc.com/>`_.
+You can also find Smart Hobby on Facebook
+* In the UK from `Chesterfield Model Making & Miniature Electronics <https://chesterfield-models.co.uk/product/semify-dcc-ex-motor-shield/>`_
+* In Europe from `Semify's Tindie store <https://www.tindie.com/products/semify/semify-dcc-ex-motor-shield/>`_ (based in Austria)
+* In Australia and New Zealand and South East Asia from Millennium Engineering Pty Ltd (orders @ milleng.com.au)
+* and other manufacturers licensed by DCC-EX.

+There are different options for the board such as fully assembled or in kit form where connectors and headers need to be soldered onto the board.
+Prices vary from around $34.95 to $39.90 in the US, to approximately £29.99 in the UK, €37 in Europe, and from Australia for $AU55.00.
+Prices do not include tax and shipping.

 For quantities of 10 or less per annum, you may utilise a PCB manufacturing and assembly service such as JLCPCB without licensing fees.
 A donation to DCC-EX would be appreciated, so click the DONATE button!
 The production files are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Hardware/tree/main/EX-Motorshield8874>`_.

 Entrepreneurs wanting to use the design to offer commercial quantities to their local communities should contact Semify (service @ semify-eda.com) to arrange a bulk purchase or DCC-EX (support @ dcc-ex.com) for a license to manufacture.
 Licensing includes donating a royalty to DCC-EX per board sold.
-Semify have been exempted from this due to their funding of the prototyping and work on verifying the design.

 Assembly with EX-MotorShield8874
 ================================

-Aseembly with the EX-MotorShield8874 is extremely simple, just plug the motor shield into your choice of Command Station motherboard.
+Assembly with the EX-MotorShield8874 is extremely simple, just plug the motor shield into your choice of Command Station motherboard.
 Unlike other motor shields, the EX-MotorShield8874 needs no jumpering, trace cutting, or pin bending!
 Just plug it in.

 Shown here are examples of the shield plugged into Mega+WiFi, Nucleo-F411RE: